 The Torque TANK M1 Push Sled is one of the best sled options to add to your home gym, with a high price tag but quality behind it.

-Most sleds make a lot of noise and take up a lot of space, making them less than stellar options for a garage gym.
-However, the Torque Tank M1 Push Sled addresses these issues by creating a quiet sled that can be folded and stowed away easily.
-Instead of loading weight plates onto the sled, the M1 uses magnetic flywheels to create progressive resistance: the harder you push, the more resistance you will be met with.
+Most sleds make a lot of noise, grinding and tearing up concrete and asphalt on the road or in your driveway, making them less than stellar options for a garage gym.
+However, the Torque Tank M1 Push Sled addresses these issues by creating a quiet sled that uses magnetic flywheels (instead of weight plates) to create progressive resistance: the harder you push, the more resistance you will be met with.
 With three levels of resistance, this sled can be used for both speed and strength training.

 Torque Fitness Tank M1 Push Sled outside